-This form is intended to assist you to register your interests in accordance with the PIRC's Code of Conduct for Employees.
-The Senior Management Team (the Commissioner, Director of Operations, Head of Investigations, Head of Reviews & Policy, Head of Legal Services and Head of Corporate Services) are required to publicly declare all direct or indirect pecuniary and non-pecuniary interests (see note below) in accordance with the Code of Conduct.
-All employees must declare any secondary employment either paid or voluntary to avoid any conflict of interest.
-This information will be held on their personal file, and recorded on a Register of Interests Tracker.
+This form should be completed to register your interests in accordance with the PIRC's Code of Conduct for Employees.
+Please return completed forms to the HR team at HR@pirc.gov.scot.

+The Senior Management Team (the Commissioner, Director of Operations, Head of Investigations, Head of Reviews & Policy, Head of Corporate Services and Head of Legal Services) are required to publicly declare all direct or indirect pecuniary1 and non-pecuniary interests2 in accordance with the Code of Conduct.